Your team plans your treatment depending on your:

 Myeloma and its treatment can increase your risk of infection.
 Your doctor will suggest you have the flu vaccination.
 You may have other treatments to reduce your risk of infection.
 What you need depends on the treatment you are having.

-- bisphosphonates to reduce pain, lower calcium levels in the blood, and lower the risk of spinal fractures
+- bisphosphonates to reduce bone pain or lower calcium levels

 - plasma exchange (plasmapheresis) to lower protein levels in the blood

 - a blood transfusion to treat tiredness (caused by low red blood cell levels)

 Treatment for myeloma that comes back (relapses)